SiobhanP1/community-garden/README.md

 #### The Home Page

-1. The user opens the home page.
-They see the hero image and main heading.
+1. Open the home page.
+The user is shown the hero image and main heading.
+The user notices that there is more text below the hero image.
-2. The user notices that there is more text below the hero image.
-They scroll down.
+2. Scroll down.
+The user is shown the What We Do section.
-3. The user reads the What We Do section.
-They notice that there is an image below and scroll down.
+3. Read the What We Do section.
+The user notices that there is an image below.
+4. Scroll down.
+The user is shown the What We Do image.
+5. Look at the image.
+The user notices that there is more text below.
+6. Scroll down.
+The user is shown the Who We Are section text.
-4. The user reads the Who We Are section.
-They notice that there are social media icons in the footer.
+4. Read the Who We Are section.
+The user notices that there are social media icons in the footer.
-5. The user hovers the mouse over the Facebook icon.
+5. Hover the mouse over the Facebook icon.
 A 'Visit our Facebook page' message appears.
-6. The user clicks on the icon and is directed to the Facebook page.
+6. Click on the Facebook icon.
+The user is directed to the Facebook page.

 ![Hero image on Home page](docs/homepg1.png)
 ![What We Do section](docs/home-pg-2.png)